NSW Council for Civil Liberties

 The council has a committee elected by volunteers whose primary role is to influence public debate and government policy on a range of human rights issues, aiming to secure amendments to laws and policies which are perceived to unreasonably abridge civil liberties.
 Additionally, it may provide authoritative support and legal representation to citizens and groups facing civil liberties problems.

 Typical issues have included advocacy of a bill of rights, the death penalty, prisoners issues, free speech, sniffer dogs, double jeopardy, freedom of information, the right to protest, ATSI (Aboriginal and Torres Strait Islanders) rights, asylum seekers, drug reform and privacy.

+Since 2006, the organisation has held Special Consultative status with the United Nations.